 One study suggests sleep disruptions can change what bugs are present in the gut.
 Mice that experienced 4 weeks of poor sleep increased their food intake and developed low levels of inflammation in their fat tissue.
 Additionally, they had worse blood sugar control.

-Unpublished research by ZOE scientists also found that sleep affects how our bodies respond to food the next morning.
+Research by ZOE scientists also found that sleep affects how our bodies respond to food the next morning.
 Going to sleep earlier helps prevent unhealthy blood sugar spikes after breakfast the following day.

 Time your meals